mikyoch/satoshi-coin-flip/README.md

 sui publish --gas-budget 5000
 ```

-Get the package ID returned, and from the output and put it in the `api/.env` and `ui/.env` files.
+Get the package ID returned, and include it in the `api/.env` and `ui/.env` files.
 Check the templates for the appropriate variable naming.

 </details><br/>

 ---
 ### API
 Next move to the `api/` directory, do another `npm install`.
-Lastly with `npm run dev` the server will start locally at `localhost:8080` depending on the `PORT` variable of in `api/.env`.
+Lastly with `npm run dev` the server will start locally at `localhost:8080` depending on the `PORT` variable in `api/.env`.

 ### UI
 Navigate to the `ui/` directory and run `npm install`, followed by `npm run dev` for local trials.
 The UI will start running at `localhost:3000` and you can start playing.